R2Northstar Wiki

 1. Get SHA512 checksum of zip from release CI

-2. Make PR to Docker repo to update Docker image to newest Northstar release
+2. Make PR to to update Docker image to newest Northstar release

 3. Merge PR